-Having spent the first few months of this year searching for the perfect apartment, I've realized that one aspect is the ultimate measure of luxury in New York City.
-No, it's not a washer-dryer or dishwasher (although they're a big plus); it's a dining room.
-When space is limited, dining rooms are often the first thing to go, but they're one of the most important areas in a home if you love to entertain.
-Having a dedicated dining area encourages you to host friends, chat with your S.O. sans technology, and even make more home-cooked meals—it can prompt a total lifestyle change.
+When square footage is limited, dining rooms are often the first thing to go, but they're one of the most important areas in a home if you love to entertain.
+Having a dedicated dining area encourages you to host friends, chat with your S.O. sans technology, and even make more home-cooked meals.
+In other words, it can prompt a total lifestyle change.

 Opt for Convertible Furniture

 Just because you don't have a dedicated dining room doesn't mean you can't host.
-Make the most of an existing banquette or kitchen nook by styling a circular table close by to maximize seating space.
+Make the most of an existing banquette or kitchen nook by styling a table close by to maximize seating space.
 Round, pedestal-style tables are a good bet since they offer the most leg room underneath, and the lack of corners allows more people to huddle, well, 'round.
 For the seating, consider armless chairs or stools (bonus if they can stack or fold).

 Choose Streamlined Furniture